HuyueLi98/CS207_Project_Chatterbox_flowerpot/README.md

 Repository content
 ----
-src/ :The arduino code that needed to run the project sound_new/ : The example sound file
+    src/ :The arduino code that needed to run the project \n sound_new/ : The example sound file \n
     Tools and Parts/:the circuit picture and the parts pictures in it.

 Required items:
 ----